WHY DO YOU FOCUS ON WOMEN?

 With no outside funding, we were able to launch our initial partnerships through volunteer parties with designer friends.
 We all came together and started making products from donated remnant materials to raise funds for getting the partnerships started.
 After a few years of operating alongside a non-profit, Raven + Lily was able to launch as a social business model in 2011.

-Our designs come from three different platforms: Our own Raven + Lily designers, professional designers that we partner with, and designers native to the partnership.
-Our goal one day is to have women that are fully trained in design and production so that they can operate a successful business with or without the help of Raven + Lily.
+Our designs come from three different platforms: In-house Raven + Lily designers, professional designers that contract with, and our artisan partnership designers.
+Our goal one day is to have women that are fully trained in design and production so that they can operate a successful business independent of Raven + Lily.

 And yes, it has been tested!
 From working with the artisans, we learned that there is actually no lead in the metal bullet casings themselves.
 But as a precaution we have had all the bead styles we use tested for lead content by expert labs in the US, and all of our pieces meet the correct standards.